We’ve all heard of the term ecotourism, but how many of us know what is really means?

 Costa Rica has a well developed ecotourism industry.
 In fact, is claims to be the world leader in ecotourism!

-From zip lining in Arenal to mountain top walks in the Monteverde Cloud Forest to giant turtle breeding in Tortuguero, there is plenty to do in Costa Rica for the eco-conscious traveller.
+From zip lining and walking along the tree tops on the Arenal Hanging Bridges to mountain top walks in the Monteverde Cloud Forest to giant turtle breeding in Tortuguero, there is plenty to do in Costa Rica for the eco-conscious traveller.

 Ecotourism in Kenya